top of page

 ACTIVE - Minor active behaviour

-Walking and when the horse is not moving but performs an activity such as yawning, scratches, scraping the hoof, stretches, bites or licks
+Walking and when the horse is not moving but performs an activity such as yawning, scratches, scraping the hoof, stretches, bites or licks.

 HIGHLY ACTIVE